-For students interested in forensic anthropology, I believe that early engagement in hands-on experiences in real-world settings, including fieldwork, laboratory analysis, and research are the best ways for students to identify their strengths and shape a path forward.
-To provide this to my students, I work to maintain a complementary system of teaching, research, and casework that is conducive to personal growth, memorable classroom experiences, and integrated relationships with local communities.
+For students interested in forensic anthropology and the forensic sciences, I believe that early engagement in hands-on experiences in real-world settings, including fieldwork, laboratory analysis, and research are the best ways to identify their strengths and shape a path forward.
+To provide this to my students, I work to maintain a complementary system of teaching, research, and casework that is conducive to memorable classroom experiences, professional development, and integrated relationships with local communities.

-In line with my focus on teaching critical evaluation skills and real-world application of concepts, my biological profile methods course emphasizes the underlying principles necessary to evaluate and select methods rather than simply providing a cookbook approach to skeletal analysis.
-As science and the discipline of forensic anthropology marches forward, an increasing volume of literature is produced every year.
+In line with my focus on teaching critical evaluation skills and real-world application of concepts, my courses emphasizes the underlying principles necessary to evaluate and select methods and techniques rather than simply providing a cookbook approach to any particular topic.
+As the forensic sciences continue to expand and develop, an increasing volume of literature is produced every year.
 My students must be able to accurately apply the best methods available today, but also effectively utilize the better methods developed tomorrow.
 Teaching workshops and short courses, attending professional conferences, cultivating professional networks, reviewing articles, and conducting research allows me to constantly integrate new concepts and techniques into my courses.

 I also believe that active forensic casework is critical for successful teaching.
 My students not only need to know the current research directions and best practices within the field, but also require opportunities to put that knowledge into practice.
 Involvement with local, state, and federal law enforcement and medicolegal personnel provides opportunities for experience and training in both the field and the laboratory.
 It also provides visibility for the department and the university, strengthens my teaching, and is a source for new research ideas.
 Moreover, recognition of outstanding research and casework within the discipline and the local communities that we serve attracts high-quality passionate students who will be able to be placed in jobs or graduate programs.